DiegoEliasCosta/diegoeliascosta.github.io/index.md

 ## News

-- Dec 2022: Our paper "Diversity Awareness in Software Engineering Participant Research" was accepted at ICSE SEIS track!
-Pre-print coming soon
+- Dec 2022: Our paper ["Diversity Awareness in Software Engineering Participant Research"](https://www.researchgate.net/publication/367822157) was accepted at ICSE SEIS track!
 - Dec 2022: Our paper "Empirical Analysis of Security Vulnerabilities in Python Packages" was acceped in the EMSE journal!
 Pre-print coming soon
 - Nov 2022: Our paper ["Can Ensembling Pre-processing Algorithms Lead to Better Machine Learning Fairness?"](../../papers/Badran_Computer2022.pdf){:target="_blank"} was accepted in the IEEE Computing journal!
 - Oct 2022: Our paper ["On the Discoverability of npm Vulnerabilities in Node.js Projects"](https://dl.acm.org/doi/pdf/10.1145/3571848) was accepted in the TOSEM journal!